 This topic will review the treatment of RLS/WED and PLMD in adults.
 The clinical features and diagnosis of RLS/WED and PLMD in adults and treatment of these disorders in children are discussed separately.
 (See "Clinical features and diagnosis of restless legs syndrome/Willis-Ekbom disease and periodic limb movement disorder in adults" and "Restless legs syndrome/Willis-Ekbom disease and periodic limb movement disorder in children".)

-This recommendation is based on evidence supporting a role for iron deficiency in the pathophysiology of RLS/WED and three small randomized placebo-controlled studies showing a clinical benefit in patients receiving iron replacement therapy: one in adult patients with serum ferritin ≤75 mcg/L treated with oral iron , one in patients with end-stage renal disease and functional iron deficiency treated with intravenous iron dextran , and a third in patients with moderate to severe RLS/WED treated with intravenous ferric carboxymaltose .
+This recommendation is based on evidence supporting a role for iron deficiency in the pathophysiology of RLS/WED and several small randomized placebo-controlled studies showing a clinical benefit in patients receiving iron replacement therapy: one in 18 adult patients with serum ferritin ≤75 mcg/L treated with oral iron , one in 25 patients with end-stage renal disease and functional iron deficiency treated with intravenous iron dextran , and two trials in patients with moderate to severe RLS/WED treated with intravenous ferric carboxymaltose [9,10].

 Iron supplementation can be supplied orally or intravenously.
 Intravenous delivery has the advantage of replenishing iron stores more quickly than oral therapy but it is less convenient and carries a risk of serious infusion reactions, including anaphylaxis.
 There are no direct comparisons of intravenous versus oral iron supplementation in patients with RLS/WED, and available data do not show clear superiority of one route of administration over the other.
 (See "Treatment of iron deficiency anemia in adults", section on 'Allergic and infusion reactions'.)

-Because oral iron is easier to administer and safer, we suggest initial therapy with an oral regimen such as ferrous sulfate (325 mg orally two to three times a day).
-Iron should be combined with vitamin C (100 to 200 mg with each dose of ferrous sulfate) or a glass of orange juice to enhance absorption.
+Because oral iron is easier to administer and safer, we suggest initial therapy with an oral regimen such as ferrous sulfate (325 mg orally every other day or daily).
+Iron should be combined with vitamin C (100 to 200 mg with each dose of ferrous sulfate) or a small glass of orange juice to enhance absorption.
 Iron should not be taken at the same time as calcium supplements or significant amounts of dairy products.
 (See "Treatment of iron deficiency anemia in adults", section on 'Dosing and administration (oral iron)'.)

 Intravenous iron therapy is generally reserved for patients with low iron stores and either a malabsorption state or complete intolerance to oral iron preparations.
 (See "Treatment of iron deficiency anemia in adults", section on 'Oral iron'.)